adetokunbo/keyed-vals/keyed-vals-mem/README.md

 `keyed-vals` aims to provide a narrow client for storing key-value collections in storage services like [Redis] via an abstract [Handle] interface.

-This package, `keyed-vals-mem` provides an in-memory implementation of the [Handle] suitable for use in testing and prototyping.
+This package, `keyed-vals-mem`, provides an in-memory implementation of the [Handle] suitable for use in testing and prototyping.

 [hackage-deps-badge]: <https://img.shields.io/hackage-deps/v/keyed-vals-mem.svg>